HollrIt/LoginAndSendHollr/README.md

 ####Send a Hollr for given user
 POST https://hollrit.azurewebsites.net/api/Hollr
 Returns: Tag and http 201 if message created and sent successfully.
-(Optinal params callbackUrl and callbackPayload for webhook callback.
+(Optional params are 'callbackUrl' and 'callbackPayload' for webhook callback.
 Payload is optional and must be JSON.
-The callback must accept a POST and application/json.)
+The callback must accept a POST and application/json.
+Callback sends your payload back to you after Hollr notification is sent).

 *Sample POST (replace userId and mobileServiceAuthenticationToken with real ones)*